 Arrow Speed, Kinetic Energy, and Momentum Calculator

 Many bowhunters buy arrows that fit their bow, their draw weight, and their draw length; but fail to understand the unique characteristics of each arrow and the arrow’s ability to penetrate and kill the wild game they are hunting.
-The combined speed, kinetic energy, and momentum calculator below will help you estimate the potential each arrow has based on its weight and your personal bow setup and settings.

 *NOTE: The calculator below will provide you with an estimate based on your inputs.
 The only way to find the exact speed of your specific arrow is with an arrow chronograph.
 This tool should get you close to that.